Hélio Gracie: Death

 Gracie died on the morning of January 29, 2009, in his sleep in Itaipava, in the city of Petrópolis, Rio de Janeiro.
 The cause of death, reported by the family, was natural causes.
-His last words were: "I created a flag from the sport's dignity.
-I oversee the name of my family with affection, steady nerves and blood."
-Gracie was able to utilize the same Jiu-Jitsu techniques which he helped to develop until his death.
 He was 95 years old, and was teaching/training on the mat until 10 days before his death, when he became ill.

 Personal life

 Gracie had been married to Margarida for 50 years.
-During their marriage, Gracie became the father of three sons (Rickson, Rorion, and Relson) with Isabel 'Belinha' Soares and four sons (Royler, Rolker, Royce, Robin), two daughters (Rerika and Ricci) with Vera.
+Because Margarida was unable to bear children, during their marriage, Gracie became the father of three sons (Rickson, Rorion, and Relson) with a nanny Isabel 'Belinha' Soares and four sons (Royler, Rolker, Royce, Robin), two daughters (Rerika and Ricci) with Vera.
 After Margarida's death, he married Vera who was 32 years his junior.
 Gracie was grandfather to many BJJ black belts, including Ryron, Rener, Ralek, Kron, and Rhalan.

 In his late years, Gracie was quoted as saying: "I never loved any woman because love is a weakness, and I don't have weaknesses."

 Gracie was a member of the Brazilian movement Brazilian Integralism, which first appeared in Brazil in 1932.
-Today, many members of the Gracie family are also close to the Brazilian President Jair Bolsonaro, who received an honorary black belt from Robson Gracie in 2018.
+Today, many members of the Gracie family are also close to the former Brazilian President Jair Bolsonaro, who received an honorary black belt from Robson Gracie in 2018, although some family members were associated with the left under the Brazilian Dictatorship period.

+Documentary

+On July 6, 2023, it was announced that ESPN Films is producing a documentary series on the Gracie family directed by Chris Fuller and produced by Greg O'Connor and Guy Ritchie.